Minimum Wages in Concentrated Labor Markets: Introduction

-Building on the concentration indices, I document that firms indeed lowered both wages and employment in concentrated labor markets -- as put forward by monopsony theory.
+Building on the concentration indices, I document that both wages and employment turn out lower in more concentrated labor markets -- as put forward by monopsony theory.
 Specifically, I select all those observations of firms in the respective minimum wage sectors before wage floors came into force.
-For these observations, I perform OLS and instrumental variables (IV) regressions of firms' wages and employment on market-level HHI values, based on yearly panel information covering 1999 to 2014.
-For the IV regressions, I construct a so-called ``leave-one-out'' instrument for HHI as the average of the log inverse number of firms in the same industry for all other commuting zones.
+For these observations, I perform OLS and instrumental variables (IV) regressions of firms' average wages and employment on market-level HHI values, based on yearly panel information from 1999 onwards.
+For the IV regressions, I construct a so-called ``leave-one-out'' instrument for HHI by calculating the average of the log inverse number of firms in the same industry for all other commuting zones.
 Importantly, this instrument harnesses variation from national changes in labor market concentration over time and, thus, rules out potentially endogenous variation in HHI that originates from the very same labor market.
 Although OLS and IV findings are qualitatively alike, the IV estimates turn out to be larger in absolute terms.
-The baseline IV specifications indicate that a 10 percent increase in labor market concentration reduces firms' average wages by 0.5 percent and their employment by 1.6 percent, thus lending support to monopsonistic exploitation in concentrated labor markets.
-The results are robust to alternative labor market definitions or concentration measures, and they hold for different subgroups of workers.
-Moreover, monopsonistic exploitation turns out to be particularly salient at the upper end of the wage distribution and in labor markets with low outward mobility.
+The baseline IV specifications indicate that an increase in labor market concentration by 100 percent reduces average daily wages by 2.0 percent and employment by 3.4 percent, thus lending support to monopsonistic conduct of firms in concentrated labor markets.
+The results are robust to many alternative specifications, labor market definitions and concentration measures.
+In particular, the effects become more negative for a flow-adjusted HHI formulation that incorporates jobs in related industries as additional outside options of workers.